Times

 When adding tickets to your basket, you’ll need to add a Museum admission ticket and a Young Voices AIM Literary Festival ticket for each person in your group.
 This includes those eligible for free entry and for those with an annual return ticket.
 You’ll see the relevant options for these on the booking page.

-Everyone who visits on Saturday 19 October will need a these two tickets for entry.
+Everyone who visits on Sunday 5 October will need a these two tickets for entry.

 You’ll be given the option to book on to one of the free workshops running that day after you add your Museum and festival tickets to your basket.
+Please only book onto one workshop so ensure as many people as possible can enjoy them.

 There may be tickets available to buy on the door, on the day but we can’t guarantee this will be the case.